 People are more likely to remember images than text.
 Images grab a reader's attention and breaking up text to give their eyes rest.
 Unsplash has become one of the best places on the web for nonprofit agencies to get photos.

-Canva makes it easy to design stunning posters, presentations, ads, and other photo-rich projects.
-It’s drag-and-drop, so there’s no coding needed.
-And while it can’t replace the expertise of a professional designer, the results are high-quality and quick to put together.
+Canva makes it easy to design stunning social media posts, presentations, videos, logos, and other image-rich projects.
+It's drag-and-drop, so there's no coding needed.
+And while it can't replace the expertise of a professional designer, the results are high-quality and quick to put together.

 Keeping projects and to-do lists updated and organized can be difficult even if an organization only has two people in it.
 Asana offers drag-and-drop features, nested lists, private to-do lists, reminders, project management, and everything a busy agency needs to keep things straight.
 And with mobile apps that live sync to the server, everyone in the organization can access what they need when they need it.

 Running or working at a nonprofit means keeping lots of balls in the air and tracking a lot of information.
 Evernote works perfectly for this.
-It works with audio, video, pictures, text, links and other mediums, so it’s easy to keep everything organized.
+This notes app works with audio, video, pictures, text, links and other mediums, so it's easy to keep everything organized.